-- 4. ELIGIBILITY FOR OVERTIME COMPENSATION - (a) Overtime compensation rates for all hours worked in excess of the workday and workweek identified below shall be as follows: - (1) Overtime Category 11.
-Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half time their regular hourly rate for all hours worked in excess of eight in any workday or forty in any workweek.
-Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion. - (2) Overtime Category 12.
-Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half times the regular hourly rate for all hours worked in excess of eight in any workday or eighty in a two workweek period.
-Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion. - (3) Overtime Category 13.
+4. ELIGIBILITY FOR OVERTIME COMPENSATION

+(a) Overtime compensation rates for all hours worked in excess of the workday and workweek identified below shall be as follows:

+(1) Overtime Category 11.
+Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half times their regular hourly rate for all hours worked in excess of eight in any workday or forty in any workweek.
+Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion.

+(2) Övertime Category 12.
+Employees in classes assigned to pay grades 5 through 22 shall receive overtime compensation at the rate of one and one-half times the regular hourly rate for all hours worked in excess of eight in any workday or eighty in a two work week period.
+Employees in classes assigned to pay grade 22 shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion.
+Employees in the classes District Fish Biologist and District Wildlife Biologist, when assigned to Pay Grade 22, shall receive overtime compensation in the form of cash or compensatory time off, solely at Management's discretion, for any hours worked in excess of 80 in a two work week period.

+(3) Overtime Category 13.
 Employees in the classes listed below shall receive 20 percent of their base weekly salary per week irrespective of the maximum of their pay grades as full compensation for all overtime hours.
 This category shall include only the following classes: